 Guidance from the General Medical Council (GMC) is that under 18s must only undergo surgery if it is in the patient’s best interests, for example, if they are being bullied at school.

 Any cosmetic surgery is a serious commitment and so evaluating the procedure and making sure it is the right choice for you is vital.
-To discuss if rhinoplasty is right for you, get in touch with us an we will be happy to talk about your options.
+To discuss if rhinoplasty at our London clinic is right for you, get in touch with us an we will be happy to talk about your options.